 - Ideally, the proposed research should be feasible to complete within 1-2 years, and semi-annual progress reports will be required.

-- Funds should be designated for direct expenses including equipment, supplies, and non-physician salary support.
-The grant will not support indirect funding, principal investigator salary, overhead, travel expenses or publication costs.
+- Requested funds should be for direct expenses including equipment, supplies, and non-physician salary support.
+The grant will not support indirect funding, principal investigator salary, overhead, travel expenses, or publication costs.

 - 75% of funds are to be distributed upon receipt of the grant.
 The remaining 25% of the funds will be distributed upon receipt of a detailed report of actual expenditures, or a satisfactory interim report.